 The third reason why expensive soccer cleats are worth buying is that they are simply more comfortable to wear.

-I’ve worn multiple different soccer cleats over the years and without doubt, the ones that I went and spent more money on were far more comfortable to wear.
+I’ve worn multiple different soccer cleats over the years, and without a doubt, the ones that I went and spent more money on were far more comfortable to wear.

 4. They are more lightweight

-Another reason for choosing more expensive soccer cleats is because they are often more lightweight than the cheaper options.
+Another reason for choosing more expensive soccer cleats is that they are often more lightweight than the cheaper options.

 A lighter soccer cleat has multiple benefits.